-The Master of Divinity (M.Div.) equips pastors and lay leaders for professional ministry in the Church.
-The M.Div. provides students with basic training in theological and ministerial studies through rigorous coursework and ongoing supervised ministry.
-This program is also available with an emphasis in either Anglican Studies or Biblical Studies.
+Preparing for practical, effective ministry starts with a journey of personal transformation, and Azusa Pacific can help you take that next step with the Master of Divinity (M.Div.) program, which equips pastors and lay leaders for professional ministry in the Church.
+This program gives students basic training in theological and ministerial studies through rigorous coursework and ongoing supervised ministry, and is also available with an emphasis in Biblical Studies.

 - Learn to navigate the complexities of pastoral work through on-site internships.

 - Develop transformational mentoring relationships with HGST faculty who are equipped with academic credentials and years of ministerial experience.

 - Benefit from an excellent professor-to-student ratio of 1:20.